-At Palark, we treat DevOps as a Service not just as an ordinary offering of DevOps Type 4 topology but as a comprehensive hybrid DevOps + SRE model.
+At Palark, we treat DevOps-as-a-Service not just as an ordinary offering of DevOps Type 4 topology but as a comprehensive, innovative hybrid DevOps + SRE model unlike others.
 It integrates several formal topologies and is based on the following principles:

 - Provide infrastructure as a service tailored to real customer needs.

 - Focus on key business objectives and long-term cooperation.